DangerousThings/flexsecure-applets/docs/applets/2-totp-hotp.md

 Use the VivoKey Apex Manager App to interface this applet.

-The Yubikey Authenticator tool is able to interface this applet on both Desktop and Mobile if you emulate a YubiKey AID.
+The Yubikey Authenticator tool is able to interface this applet on both Desktop and Mobile if you emulate a YubiKey AID, and also have the HMAC-SHA1 applet installed (it does not necessarily have to be initialized with keys).
 On Desktop, you have to specify your PCSC reader in **Settings -> Advanced -> Custom Reader**.

 You can also use the yubikey-manager CLI tool (`ykman`) to interface with the applet.
 You have to specify your reader using the `-r` flag (use `ykman list -r` to get a list of readers).
 Replace `SECRET` with a 32 character Base-32 encoded secret: